 The whole project was completed in around two weeks, and the team said it gave their business a real boost.

-Client ‘B’ wanted to sell access to their courses, using two main markets.
-The first market segment was made up of individuals who followed the company on LinkedIn.
-The second target was corporate HR staff from various companies.
+In order to sell access to their courses, Client ‘B’ needed to reach two distinct markets: individuals who followed the company on LinkedIn and corporate HR staff from various companies.

 Once users had access to the courses, they could share links from within the LMS to LinkedIn, Facebook and other social media platforms, using a custom social share block that we created.